 At this level, teams coordinate using:

-At the very top of the layered SAFe framework explained earlier is the Portfolio level, which governs the full organizational execution with their strategy.
+At the very top of the layered SAFe framework explained earlier is the Portfolio level, which governs the full organizational execution of their strategy.

 The Portfolio level key includes components, such as:

-These processes are included on the Portfolio level:
+These processes are included at the Portfolio level:

 Perhaps the most flexible feature of the Portfolio level is the ability to change from project-based funding to value stream funding.
 Organizations now approve projects to be funded on a more adaptive basis that enhances delivery, capacity is allocated to value streams.